Heat Exposure & Adaptation Tools – Protecting vulnerable groups

 - Multi-Sectoral Interventions / Empowering people & Communities / RCS / Community Engagement Initiatives

-This study aims to co-produce, co-implement, and assess multi-sectoral, co-designed PHC-embedded adaptation interventions to prevent and manage heat stress and related illnesses in high-risk communities and workplaces in Andhra Pradesh.
+This study aims to co-produce, co-implement, and assess multi-sectoral, co-designed Primary Health Care (PHC)-embedded adaptation interventions to prevent and manage heat stress and related illnesses in high-risk communities and workplaces in Andhra Pradesh.

-Our transdisciplinary research follows the 2021 Medical Research Council (MRC) guidance for creating and evaluating complex interventions5 and comprises the following steps:
+Our transdisciplinary research follows the 2021 Medical Research Council (MRC) guidance for creating and evaluating complex interventions4 and comprises the following steps:

 This phase will examine community-level Heat Action Plans (HAP) intervention technologies, expand SMARThealth (Systematic Medical Appraisal, Referral, and Treatment) to collect HEAT-PROTECT data in India, and quantify the impact of heat exposure on NCD incidence, morbidity, and mortality in vulnerable rural populations.